oscar-besga-panel/JedisExtraUtils/README.md

 It's intended to make possible distributes locking and synchronization, share data across process and aid with distributed computing.

+All classes have tests, unit and functional ones.
+You can test the latter ones by activating them and configuring your own redis server, to test that all the classes work properly in theory and practice.
+There are **more than 500 working tests**, so the code is pretty secure.

+**See the [wiki](https://github.com/oscar-besga-panel/JedisExtraUtils/wiki) for more documentation**

+## In depth

+### Collections

 Jedis collections have a direct Redis storage, with no (or very little, as needed) local data.
 All changes and operations are made to the underlying redis collection type, but following strictly the interface contract.